vanJker/MKLC/README.md

+# JACK-LLVM

-# Just a Compiler of Kaleidoscope language with LLVM prject
+Just a Compiler of Kaleidoscope language with LLVM prject

 ## Tips